psoloway/puppetlabs-tomcat/README.md

 #####`file`

-*Optional.* Specifies the configuration file to manage.
+Specifies the configuration file to manage.
 Valid options: a string containing a fully-qualified path.
-Default: '$catalina_base/conf/tomcat-users.xml'.
+Default: '$CATALINA_BASE/conf/tomcat-users.xml'.

 #####`manage_file`

-Specifies whether to create the specified configuration file, if it doesn't exist.
+Specifies whether to create the specified configuration file if it doesn't exist.
 Uses Puppet's native [`file` resource type](https://docs.puppetlabs.com/references/latest/type.html#file) with default parameters.
 Valid options: 'true' and 'false'.
+Default: 'true'.

 #####`password`

 Specifies a password for user elements.
+Valid options: a string.
+Default: undef.

 #####`roles`

 Specifies one or more roles.
 Only valid if `element` is set to 'role'.
+Valid options: an array of strings.
+Default: [].

 ####tomcat::config::server::valve

 #####`catalina_base`

 Specifies the base directory of the Tomcat installation.
+Valid options: a string containing an absolute path.
+Default: $::tomcat::catalina_home.

 #####`class_name`

-*Optional.* Specifies the Java class name of a server implementation to use.
+Specifies the Java class name of a server implementation to use.
 Maps to the [className XML attribute](http://tomcat.apache.org/tomcat-8.0-doc/config/valve.html#Access_Logging/Attributes).
 Valid options: a string containing a Java class name.
 Default: the '[name]' passed in your define.

 #####`parent_host`

-*Optional.* Specifies which virtual host the Valve should nest under.
+Specifies which virtual host the Valve should nest under.
 Valid options: a string containing the name of a Host element.
-Default: undef (If you don't specify a host, the Valve element nests under the Engine of your specified parent Service).
+Default: If you don't specify a host, the Valve element nests under the Engine of your specified parent Service.

 #####`parent_service`

-*Optional.* Specifies which the Service element this Valve should nest under.
+Specifies which Service element the Valve should nest under.
+Valid options: a string containing the name of a Service element.
 Default: 'Catalina'.

 #####`valve_ensure`